-As an on and off vegetarian myself with a meat loving hubby, I know how much research goes into finding good vegetarian restaurants while on holidays.
-During my walking tours in Barcelona I always get asked for recommendations for places to eat so let me, as a local, guide you through the veggie scene in the city.
+As an on and off vegetarian myself with a meat-loving hubby, I know how much research goes into finding good vegetarian restaurants while on holidays.
+During my walking tours, I always get asked for recommendations for places to eat so let me, as a local, guide you through the veggie scene in the city.

 This city has a large range of vegetarian restaurants.
 You certainly won’t be short of options when researching.
 Having sampled quite a few myself, here is a list of my top 5.

 Nice decor, freshly displayed ingredients and a huge variety of options.
 It breaks the mould of incense smelling interiors that serve bland canteen world food.
 These Spanish influenced dishes are delicious and do not rely too heavily on tofu or seitan.
 The restaurant is clean and atmospheric with professional staff.
 If you are more than 4 you can try their great tasting menu.

 It has a great value lunchtime buffet.
 At night, the ambience is very pleasant and they do some good evening time deals.
 Although not usually a seitan fan, the one here is the best I have ever tried.
 Service can be a bit slow.

 This sweet little vegetarian is located in my neighbourhood and is run by a collective of friends which ensures that extra-friendly service.
 A lot of love is put into their home cooking with fresh ingredients.
 They do a great lunchtime deal of 3 courses, including a drink, at a super cheap price.